 Jaime shared wise words.

 “I believe I must be the Queen of the Non-Dinners.
-My mom used to advise me when I had only 1 toddler by saying that little kids are easy.
-If you’re not trying to impress anyone, just make sure the kid has 1 vegetable or fruit, 1 protein, and 1 starch.
+If you’re not trying to impress anyone, just make sure the child has 1 vegetable or fruit, 1 protein, and 1 starch.
 That’s balanced enough for a little person.”

 Another mom who openly admits to feeding her kids plenty of non-suppers is Jan, although her reasons may be different from most: